ryanczm/Analytic-Musings/_posts/2023-12-31-principles-of-principal-components.md

 4. Plot out the fly over time, check if stationary.
 5. Generate signals/positions and backtest (!)

- Regarding point 5, the authors state PCA weights are _risk weights_ or _duration dollar_ weights.
-They must be converted to _notional weights_ via a DV01 calculation.
-These are then used to calculate returns (MTM + carry).
+ Regarding point 5, Jha states taht weights in a butterfly are treated as _risk weights_ or _duration dollar_ weights.
+They must be converted to _notional weights_ via a DV01 calculation to determine how much to trade.
+The paper does not state if the PCA weights are to be treated as risk or notional weights.

  However, calculating DV01/duration requires historical _bond prices/coupon rates_ which are only accessible with a Bloomberg terminal.
+Furthermore, the PnL calculation is quite tricky.
 Hence, I chose not to backtest in the interests of time (and also because I've coded up backtests for the past 2 projects).
 We then plot out the butterfly for 1-5Y rolling PCA weights:

 <center>
 <img src="{{ site.imageurl }}/SalomonBrothers/10_butterfly.png" style="width:95%;"/>